 We all know ending a Disney vacation is hard enough as it is.

-This may seem self explanatory, however it’s sometimes not so simple.
-You may count your airfare without giving it a second thought, but don’t forget about the other charges associated with it (read here for tips on best airfare prices) .
+This may seem self-explanatory, however, it’s sometimes not so simple.
+You may count your airfare without giving it a second thought, but don’t forget about the other charges associated with it.

 There is also an added charge for dining at Palo, which is absolutely worth it, considering the level of the food and customer service experience there.

-Port Expenses to Add to Your Disney Cruise Line Budget
+5. Add Port Expenses to Your Disney Cruise Line Budget

 Finally, make sure you leave some room in your budget for things you plan to do while at port.
 Whatever you expect to buy would be included in your overall budget and factored into the amount you are prepared to spend on your room.